kristinemlarson/gnssrefl/docs/pages/file_structure.md

 <img src="../_static/p038usingL2c.png" width="600">

 If you were trying to find a periodic signal, which one would you want to use?

 To further confuse things, when the receiver was updated to a Septentrio, unavco began providing L2C data in the default 15 second files.
-This is a good thing - but it is confusing to people that won't know why the signal quality improved over night.
+This is a good thing - but it is confusing to people that won't know why the signal quality improved overnight.

+L2C is easy to extract from RINEX 3 files - and that is what is done by <code>rinex2snr</code>.
+However, I do not make the same restriction for RINEX 2.11 files.
+In principle I could, but for now, I translate all L2 signals in a RINEX 2.11 file.
+When you subsequently chose L2C (frequency 20) in <code>gnssir</code>, you will be given results for all GPS satellites that could be L2C.
+The list of L2C transmitting satellites is found in the gps.py library.

 ### GPS L5

 Another great signal.
 I love it.
-It does have a high chipping rate, which is relevant (i.e. bad) for reflectomtry from very tall sites.
+It does have a high chipping rate, which is relevant (i.e. bad) for reflectometry from very tall sites.

 ### Aliasing